 Every vehicle comes with a maintenance schedule that can be found in the owner's manual.
-While the factory maintenance schedule varies slightly for every vehicle, some commonalities can be found that serve as a rule of thumb for which parts of your car should be looked at when.
-Auto technicians and service advisors call this the 30/60/90 rule.
-The rule essentially states that certain services should be performed on your car when your total mileage hits 30,000 mile, 60,000 mile, or 90,000-mile intervals.
-Whether you drive an Acura, Chevrolet, Dodge, or Ford, these rules can be followed universally.
-A service that should be performed regularly (approximately every 5,000 to 10,000 miles) is an oil change to keep your car's oil-free of dirt and debris, as well as a tire rotation and a full vehicle inspection.
+While the factory maintenance schedule varies slightly for every vehicle, some commonalities can be found that serve as a rule of thumb for which parts of your car should be looked at and when.
+Automotive experts call this the OEM service intervals.
+The rule most commonly states that certain services should be performed on your car when your total mileage hits 30,000-mile, 60,000-mile, or 90,000-mile intervals.
+Whether you drive an Honda, Toyota, Nissan, or Dodge, these rules can be followed universally.
+A service that should be performed regularly (approximately every 5,000 to 10,000 miles) is an oil change to keep your car's oil free of dirt and debris, as well as a tire rotation and a full vehicle inspection.

-At M & J Complete Automotive Care in Modesto, we specialize in Air Conditioning and Suspension, but can take care of all services needed for your vehicle.
-The services you should have performed on your vehicle before it hits 30,000 miles are:
+At M & J Complete Automotive Care in Modesto, we specialize in Oil Change and Brakes but can take care of all the services needed for your vehicle.
+Some of the common services performed on your vehicle before it hits 30,000 miles are:

 Air Filter - A clogged air filter makes it harder for your engine to breathe, which negatively impacts vehicle performance.
-Getting your air filter changed every 15,000 to 30,000 miles is ideal; if you live in a dusty environment, the best practice is every 15,000 miles.
+Getting your air filter changed every 15,000 to 30,000 miles is ideal; if you live in a dusty environment, the average lifespan is every 15,000 miles.

 Brake Pads - A good set of brake pads can last for up to 50,000 miles.
 They are manufactured to start making a noise when the pads have worn past their optimal thickness when they need to be replaced.

-Brake Rotors - Because your brakes work by squeezing the brake pads against metal discs (the rotors), rotors get subjected to a lot of heat which causes them to warp over time.
-You can either replace your rotors or have their surface ground down so they are smooth again at roughly 60,000 miles.
+Brake Rotors - Because your brakes work by squeezing the brake pads against metal discs (the rotors), rotors get subjected to a lot of heat, which causes them to warp over time if they get too thin or overheat.
+You can come to M & J Complete Automotive Care in Modesto for a brake rotor replacement.

-Transmission Fluid - Low transmission-fluid levels will cause shifting problems and can burn up the transmission.
+Transmission Fluid - Low transmission-fluid levels (potentially caused by a leak) will cause excessive wear of the internal components.
 If you have a manual transmission, plan to change out the transmission fluid every 30,000 to 60,000 miles.
 If you have an automatic transmission, change the fluid out every 30,000 to 100,000 miles, depending on the driving conditions you drive under.

 Hoses - The hoses in your car carry coolant, but as the rubber ages, it starts to wear down.
-As your mileage approaches six digits, it is important to get your hoses replaced to prevent a burst hose, which can cause severe damage to your vehicle.
+As your mileage approaches the 90,000 mile mark, getting your hoses replaced to prevent them from swelling and/or leaking, which can cause severe damage to your vehicle, is crucial.

-Power Steering Fluid - Low power steering fluid (potentially caused by a leak) may cause hard steering or excessive noise while turning the wheel.
-Plan to flush and replace your power steering fluid around 75,000 miles, or when problems arise.
+Power Steering Fluid - A low power steering fluid (potentially caused by a leak) may cause hard steering or excessive noise when you turn the wheel.
+Plan to flush and replace your power steering fluid periodically or when problems arise.

-Spark Plugs/Ignition System - The frequency at which your spark plugs need to be replaced depends on what kind of spark plugs are used.
-If you have titanium spark plugs, they can be replaced every 90,000 to 100,000 miles, but if they are made of copper, you will need to get them replaced every 30,000 miles.
+Spark Plugs/Ignition System - The frequency at which your spark plugs need to be replaced depends on what kind of spark plugs are used as well as the company that manufactured them.

 Timing Belt - If your vehicle is equipped with a timing belt and something goes wrong with it, your engine's performance and functionality could be compromised.
 Because of this, it is important to preemptively get your timing belt replaced every 90,000 miles or so.

 Look no further than M & J Complete Automotive Care in Stanislaus to fulfill all your auto repair needs.
-We've been fixing cars since 2018 and our Expert technicians have decades of experience and can take care of your vehicle, any model, and any make.
+We've been fixing cars since 2018, and our Expert technicians have decades of experience and can take care of your vehicle no matter the model or make.
 Our owner Jose Torres is dedicated to providing a top-notch customer experience and will make sure any issues with your vehicle are fixed as soon as possible.

 Reasons You Should Do Business With Us: